 How are Families Viewed Today?
 Introducing Family-Centered Practice

-Because families are central to their children’s development, particularly when it comes to the early-childhood years, they are partners, active participants, and decision makers in their children’s education process.
-As a result, family-centered practice is considered one of the indicators of quality in early childhood education, programs, and services.
-At the heart of family-centered practice is the belief that families are the most important decision makers in a child’s life (Sandall, Hemmeter, Smith, & McLean, 2005).
+Families are central to their children and youth’s development.
+They are partners, active participants, and decision makers in their children’s education process.
+As a result, family-centered practice is considered one of the indicators of quality in childhood education, programs, and services.
+At the heart of family-centered practice is the belief that families are the most important decision makers in a child’s life.

 Families are the most important decision-makers in a child's life.